Our Master's Program

 - More than 18 hours of graduate credits in mathematics, which allows participants to teach at the post-secondary level or teach dual-credit courses

-- Regular offerings of graduate mathematics (content and pedagogical) courses customized for mathematics teachers
+- Regular offerings of graduate mathematics (content and pedagogical) courses designed for mathematics teachers

 - Capstone course with individualized project to meet exit requirement